HartmannLab/UELer/dev_note/issue_tracking/layout_overflow.md

 ## Suggested Actions
 - Review container sizing and widget layout logic in affected areas
 - Compare with plugins where the problem does not exist
-- Apply fixes to ensure all content fits within the intended containers
+- Apply fixes to ensure all content fits within the intended containers without triggering scrollers
-- Consider allowing for a max width of 95% of the parental box
+- Carefully plan widget widths to fit perfectly within parent containers

 ## Investigation Notes